blue-button/bluebutton.js/README.md

 Run `grunt` to build the library.
 All builds are placed in the [`build/`](/build) directory.

 Be sure to version up `package.json`, `bower.json`, and add any changes to `History.md` before releasing.

+## Running the Test Suite

+Run `grunt test` to run the test suite, which is important to do after making any changes to the way data parses.
+Before you run the tests the first time, you will need to `bower install` to download the sample CCDA the tests expect to use (and `npm install -g bower` if you don't have bower yet).
+The actual tests live in the [`spec/`](/spec) directory.